-Debates normally last between one and three hours, during which time the peers who tabled the question makes an opening speech, other peers make their contributions and opposition spokespersons speak before a Minister responds to the points raised.
+Debates normally last between one and three hours, during which time the Peer who tabled the question makes an opening speech, other peers make their contributions, Opposition spokespersons then speak, before a Minister responds to the points raised.

 The time allocated for unstarred questions varies, but normally Wednesdays are set aside for such debates.
 They tend also to take place during the dinner break and at the end of proceedings.